ShufflerBardOnTheEdge/MemPrO/README.md

 The flag -p will create a rudimentary .top file.
 The Protein related entries will need to be changed but the other values are correct.

 More detailed tutorials are available [here](Insane4MemPrO_tutorials.md)

+## My protein didn't orient correctly
+If your protein hasn't oriented correctly then there are a number of things you can try:
+* Check all orientations, by loading "orientations.pdb" and looking at "orientations.txt".
+The correct orientation may not have been rank 1.
+* Check "curv_potential_curve.png" to see if your protein prefers a curved membrane.
+If so using the flag "-c" will help.
+* Check the pdb file is correct, missing atoms or residues can cause the surface to be incorrectly evaluated.
+Missing atoms should be fixed before orientation.
+* Using the flag "-wb" can sometimes be helpful in determining if atoms are missing. "-wb" will add the potential contribution of each resisdue as a b-factor which can be viewed in PyMOL.
+* If your protein is a peripheral membrane protein using the flag "-pr" will help greatly.
+In some cases "-pr" will help integral membrane proteins as well.
+* MemPrO runs with a membrane charge of 0 by default.
+Some proteins which accosiate with the membrane through charge interactions will not orient correctly with 0 charge, for these using the flag "-ch" ("-ch_o" for outer membrane) will set the charge.
+Values around "-0.005" are a good starting point.

 ## FAQ
 There are currently no frequently asked questions.
 If you do have any questions or encounter errors that you cannot fix please contact me via my email m.parrag@warwick.ac.uk and I will do my best to provide help.